 The Parish of St. Tammany adopted a Citizen Participation Plan in 2008.
-On July 23, 2020, a public hearing was held to provide opportunities for public input into the Annual Planning process.
+On August 12, 2021, a public hearing will be held to provide opportunities for public input into the Annual Planning process.
 An overview of St. Tammany Parish's CDBG program and a summary of the Annual Action planning process was presented.
 A discussion session was allowed for citizen input.
 Written, phone-in, and E- mailed comments also encouraged.
 Public hearings scheduled held in order to solicit community input: